Garstang: Transport

+Garstang lies on the A6 road, which connects Carlisle, Lancaster, Preston, Manchester, Derby and Luton.
+The M6 motorway passes to the east of the town and can be accessed at Preston or Lancaster.

 Media

 Local news and television programmes are provided by BBC North West and ITV Granada.
 Television signals are received from the Winter Hill TV transmitter.

 Local radio stations are BBC Radio Lancashire, Heart North West, Smooth North West, Capital Manchester and Lancashire, Greatest Hits Radio Lancashire and Central Radio North West.

-In 2014, the town's local newspaper was the Garstang Courier, which has since been absorbed into the Lancashire Evening Post.
+The town's local newspaper was the Garstang Courier, which has now been absorbed into the Lancashire Evening Post.

+Sport

+Garstang F.C. is a non-league football club; founded in 1885, it plays in the North West Counties League, having won the West Lancashire League Premier League and Richardson Cup double in 2018.